Close Icon

 Difficulty: Easy

-7. Woodstock walk via Blenheim Palace
+7. Woodstock Walk via Blenheim Palace

 Nestled on the edge of the north-west of Oxfordshire is Woodstock, a picture-perfect market town filled with character and wonder.
 Visit the Oxfordshire Museum to immerse yourself in local history before heading out to get a first-hand glimpse of the historic delights themselves.